Waint-for-life/andorid/README.md

-# andorid this is my world
+# andorid this is my first app.